Rae-ARK/C_ARKlight/README.md

 **carklight v1 tracks ARKlight v0.0431**, as released.
 Nothing newer, nothing experimental.
 What that includes is below.

+## Status

+A work in progress.
+Not ready to sortie yet.

 ---

 ## Get started